Infinite volume Gibbs states and metastates of the random field mean-field spherical model: Main results

-The metrization of $\mathcal{M}_1(\mathbb{R}^\mathbb{N})$ by the Prokhorov metric $d$ is somewhat intractable for practical calculations.
-Instead, we will use the fact that collection of local bounded Lipschitz functions $\operatorname{LBL} (\mathbb{R}^\mathbb{N})$ from $\mathbb{R}^\mathbb{N}$ to $\mathbb{R}$ is convergence determining on $\mathcal{M}_1(\mathbb{R}^\mathbb{N})$, see \cite[chapter 3]{Ethier1986} and \cite[chapter 13]{Klenke2020}.
+In this definition, it is useful to use the metric space characterization of a limit point.
+A limit point of a set $A$ in a metric space $X$ is any point not in $A$ which can be obtained as the limit of a convergent subsequence of elements in the set. \\ \\ Since mean-field models typically do not involve boundary conditions or local specifications in the same sense as the classical Gibbsian formalism for lattice spin systems, see \cite[Chapter 4]{Bovier2006}, the definition for the IVGS is less involved and does not initially require any further study of the convexity properties of the Gibbs states.
+This definition of the IVGS reflects the fact that a typical mean-field interaction is invariant under permutations of the underlying spins, and that the notion of increasing volumes in the thermodynamic limit can be replaced by increasing number of lattice sites, since the structure of the sequence of increasing volumes is irrelevant to the mean-field interaction.
+This is why the FVGS are labelled as a sequence of probability measures rather than a collection of probability measures indexed by subsets corresponding to volumes. \\ \\ The metrization of $\mathcal{M}_1(\mathbb{R}^\mathbb{N})$ by the Prokhorov metric $d$ is somewhat intractable for practical calculations.
+Instead, we will use the fact that collection of local bounded Lipschitz functions $\operatorname{LBL} (\mathbb{R}^\mathbb{N})$ from $\mathbb{R}^\mathbb{N}$ to $\mathbb{R}$ is convergence determining on $\mathcal{M}_1(\mathbb{R}^\mathbb{N})$, see \cite[Chapter 3]{Ethier1986} and \cite[Chapter 13]{Klenke2020}.
 A local function $f$ is Lipschitz if it is Lipschitz on $\mathbb{R}^I$ with the standard Euclidean norm.
 In terms of the Prokhorov metric, it follows that a sequence of probability measures $\{ \mu_n \}_{n \in \mathbb{N}}$ converges to a probability measure $\mu$ with respect to the Prokhorov metric if and only if $\mu_n[f] \to \mu[f]$ in the limit as $n \to \infty$ for any $f \in \operatorname{LBL} (\mathbb{R}^\mathbb{N})$.
 By using the collection $\operatorname{LBL}(\mathbb{R}^\mathbb{N})$, it follows that $\mu \in \mathcal{G}_\infty (\beta,J,h)$ if and only if there exists a subsequence $\{ n_k \}_{k \in \mathbb{N}}$ such that $\mu_{n_k}^{\beta,J,h} [f] \to \mu[f]$ for any $f \in \operatorname{LBL} (\mathbb{R}^\mathbb{N})$.
 Convergence with respect to the Prokhorov metric is often called weak convergence and we will sometimes write $\mu_n \to \mu$ weakly in the limit as $n \to \infty$ by which we mean that $d(\mu_n, \mu) \to 0$ in the limit as $n \to \infty$.
 If it is clear from the context, we will omit "weakly" and simply say that $\mu_n \to \mu$ in the limit as $n \to \infty$. \\ \\ In the literature, the mean-field spherical model was introduced in \cite{Kastner2006}, and it corresponds to the model presented in this paper with the specific choice of external field $h$ in which all components are equal.
 In \cite{Kastner2006}, the authors computed the limiting free energy, with a different sign and unit convention, of the mean-field spherical model.
 In \cite{Koskinen2020}, the IVGS are indirectly identified for the mean-field spherical model.
 Historically mean-field models were introduced as simplified models of more complicated models which retain enough non-trivial features to be of use to study.
 For example, the Curie-Weiss model, which is the mean-field version of the classical Ising model, was introduced to exactly study a simplified model which still exhibits interesting thermodynamic phenomena such as phase transitions, anomalous thermodynamic fluctuations, etc. We refer to \cite{Friedli2017} for more details on the Curie-Weiss model and the classical Ising model.
 In addition, various features of certain generalizations of the classical Curie-Weiss model were studied in depth in \cite{Ellis1978}.
 From this perspective, the mean-field spherical model is the mean-field version of the continuous spin version of the Ising model known as the Berlin-Kac model introduced in \cite{Berlin1952}.